Primary bone cancer is a cancer that starts in a bone. It is sometimes called a bone sarcoma.

 We have more information about staging and grading bone cancer.

-Your cancer doctor or specialist nurse will explain the different treatments and their side effects.
+A team of specialists will meet to discuss the best possible treatment for you.
+This is called a multidisciplinary team (MDT).
+Your cancer doctor or specialist nurse will explain the different treatments options and their side effects.
 They will also talk to you about things to consider when making treatment decisions.

-The following treatments may be used to treat bone cancer.
+The following treatments may be used to treat bone sarcoma.
 Most people need a combination of these treatments.
-We have more information about treating bone cancer.

 If bone cancer comes back

 For many people with early-stage bone cancer that has not started to spread, it will never come back after treatment.

 If the cancer comes back in the lungs or in a bone, it is sometimes possible to have an operation to remove it.
 Chemotherapy may be given before and after the operation.

 If it is not possible to cure the cancer, treatments such as chemotherapy and radiotherapy may be given.
 The aim is to control the cancer for as long as possible and to help relieve symptoms.